Doofus-Mc-Goofus/DynamicDesktop/README.md

 ✔* Windows 8.x / Server 2012
 ✔* Windows 7 (With SP1)
 ✔* Windows Server 2008 R2 (With SP1) (Windows Aero may have to be installed if not already) (Untested, but I assume it works)
-✔* Windows Vista (With SP2) (Untested, but I assume it works)
-✔* Windows Server 2008 (With SP2) (Windows Aero may have to be installed if not already) (Untested, but I assume it works)
-❌ Windows XP and before
+❌ Windows Vista / Windows Server 2008 and before